Dollar: A Thunderous Collapse or Slow Revival

-Fundamental Forecast for US Dollar:Bullish
+Fundamental Forecast for Dollar:Bullish

-Fundamental Forecast for Euro: Bullish
+Fundamental Forecast for Euro: Bearish

 - Have a bullish (or bearish) bias on the Euro, but don’t know which pair to use?
 Use a Euro currency basket.